 OSAMA AWADALLAH: Absolutely.

-AMY GOODMAN: And Sarah Kunstler, how typical is what happened to Osama Awadallah?
+AMY GOODMAN: And, Sarah Kunstler, how typical is what happened to Osama Awadallah?

-AMY GOODMAN: In what way, careful?
+AMY GOODMAN: In what way careful who you’re dealing with?

 AMY GOODMAN: Are you talking about the authorities or people in your community?